 Charter Application Timeline

 As this is a project that will take years to fully address all Universal Acceptance issues, the Steering Group should be a standing group whose membership will evolve over the years.
-ICANN should be prepared for the Steering Group to drive action over the course of the next 10 years, though group leadership terms and structure shall be re-evaluated every two years.
+ICANN should be prepared for the Steering Group to drive action over the course of the next 10 years, though group leadership terms and structure shall be re-evaluated at least every two years.

-Various Project Groups will be formed, and perform and complete their work, within the Charter period.
-This project-based format will provide needed flexibility.
-It is within the remit of the Steering Group to spin up or wind down any Project Group it deems is required to do actionable current work within the scope of the mission.
-These can each have individual timelines associated with the needs of the overall, big-picture efforts.

 Group Composition

 The Universal Acceptance Steering Group (UASG) will be made up of ICANN community members as well as non-ICANN community experts.
 Each member will be counted on to contribute in some area of expertise needed by this program.
-The UASG will provide guidance to the ICANN team and work alongside ICANN staff throughout the project.
 Active volunteer participation is expected from the community.
+Additionally, the UASG will engage with paid consultants as deemed necessary to accomplish the goals set forth by the UASG leadership.

 The UASG intends participation to be multistakeholder and encourages all capable and interested parties to contribute to the effort.
 The UASG is envisioned to be an activity-oriented advocacy group not a policy-oriented group.
 As a result, weighted representation is not expected, and participation from various stakeholders is expected to change over time and depending on the activities and priorities appropriate at various stages of the project.